Make of yourself an honest man, and there will be one less rascal in the world.

-Indeed, there may have been something unlucky about the leased building because, besides the hiring SNAFU, the Client’s operations in the building accomplished much less than planned.
+Indeed, there may have been problematic influences on the leased building because, besides the hiring SNAFU, the Client’s operations in the building accomplished much less than planned.
 Indeed, serious and very unpleasant acrimony developed among the Client’s employees that occupied it.
 When the new building was completed, they too moved out of the leased space as soon as humanly possible.

-We later learned from the general contractor that developed, constructed and owned the office building that it stood smack dab on an old graveyard.
+We later learned from the general contractor that developed, constructed and owned the office building that it had been built smack dab on an old graveyard.
 Hmmmm.

 A Good Beginning

-For the new building, however, the Client wisely decided they wanted to avoid the risk of not doing a Jichinsai, a decision that was welcomed by the general contractor and the thousands of workmen that were involved in its construction and the Owner’s employees.
+For the new building, however, the Client wisely decided they wanted to avoid the risk of not doing a Jichinsai, a decision that was welcomed by the general contractor, the thousands of workmen that were involved in its construction and the Owner’s employees.

 Despite having 14 large crawler cranes lifting heavy stuff and drilling deep piles, and 600+ heavy trucks carrying soil out of and concrete and materials into the extremely tight and dangerous site daily, and over 10,000 workmen on-site for months on end, we only experienced one injury when a sheet-metal worker cut his hand on some sharp metal scrap, and one accident when a careless iron-worker managed to start a small localized fire in some urethane concrete blankets with a cutting torch.